AnthonyHorton/PRAXIS/README.md

 ```
 ./PRAXIS_viewer.py --subtract 20180727103250
 ```
-This will subtract the image taken at a datetime of `20180727103250` from the more recent image before doing the IFU image reconstruction.
+This will subtract the image taken at a datetime of `20180727103250` from the most recent image before doing the IFU image reconstruction.

 If `$PRAXIS` is not set, or if you want to use a sky image that is not in the PRAXIS raw data